François Clary

-François Clary (24 February 1725 – 20 January 1794) was a wealthy Irish-French merchant and is an ancestor of many European monarchs by two of his daughters.
-He was the father of Julie Clary, Queen of Naples and of Spain and the Indies by marriage to Joseph Bonaparte, a brother of Napoleon Bonaparte.
-He was also the father of Désirée Clary, who was first engaged to Napoleon and later became Queen of Sweden and Norway by marriage to King Charles XIV John.
+François Clary (24 February 1725 – 20 January 1794) was a French merchant who made a fortune in import and export business.
+He is an ancestor of many members of European royalty via his daughters Julie Clary, Queen of Spain and Naples, and Désirée Clary, Queen of Sweden and Norway.

 Biography

-François Clary was born on 24 February 1725 in Saint-Ferréol, Marseille, Kingdom of France, to Joseph Clary (1693–1748) and his wife, Françoise Agnès Ammoric (1705–1776), who were married on 27 February 1724 in Marseille.
+François Clary was born on 24 February 1725 in Saint-Ferréol, Marseille, Bouches-du-Rhône, Kingdom of France, to Joseph Clary (1693–1748) and his wife, Françoise Agnès Ammoric (1705–1776), who were married on 27 February 1724 in Marseille.
 His father was of Irish descent.
-His grandparents were Jacques Clary (1673–1696) and Catherine Barosse (1673–1757), who were married on 24 November 1690 in Marseille.
-His great-grandparents were Antoine Clary and Marguerite Canolle.
+On his father's side his grandparents were Jacques Clary (1673–1696) and Catherine Barosse (1673–1757), who were married on 24 November 1690 in Marseille, and his paternal great-grandparents were Antoine Clary and Marguerite Canolle.

 François Clary lived in Marseille and ran an import and export business.
-In trade with coffee and other colonial products he acquired great wealth.
+In trade with coffee and other colonial products, he acquired great wealth.
 François Clary died on 20 January 1794 in Marseille, French Republic, aged 68.

-Marriage and issue
+Marriages and issue

-On 13 April 1751 he married his first wife Gabrielle Fléchon (1732–1758) in Église Notre-Dame-des-Accoules, Marseille.
-They were parents of four children:
+On 13 April 1751, François Clary married his first wife Gabrielle Fléchon (1732–1758) in Église Notre-Dame-des-Accoules, Marseille.
+They had four children: